muctebanesiri/mhcflow/docs/output.md

     - `NA18740.fisher.chr6.idx`: Similar as above but from unplaced reads.
     - `NA18740.fisher.hla_bed.idx`: Contains reads mapped to the HLA regions defined in the BED file.
-- `*.file_manifest.json`: The file manifest in JSON format, which provides detaled information about:
+- `NA18740.fisher.file_manifest.json`: The file manifest for the `fisher` component in JSON format, which provides detailed information about:
     - input files
     - output files
     - Auxiliary files, such as `.log` and `.done` files
     - intermediate and intermediate auxiliary files.
+- `NA18740.dumper.file_manifest.json`: The file manifest for the `dumper` step inside the `fisher` component.

 !!! note
     For more details on file manifests and the files under `log/` directory,